webplatform/docs/html/elements/blockquote/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-*Introduction)  In cases where a page contains contributions from multiple people, such as comments on a blog post, 'another source' can include text from the same page, written by another person.
 *Ex.
 3) In the example above, the citation is contained within the footer of a figure element, this groups and associates the information, about the quote, with the quote.
 The figcaption element was not used, in this case, as a container for the citation as it is not a caption.
 *Ex.
 6) There is no formal method for indicating the markup in a blockquote is from a quoted source.
 It is suggested that if the footer or cite elements are included and these elements are also being used within a blockquote to identify citations, the elements from the quoted source could be annotated with metadata to identify their origin, for example by using the class attribute (a defined extensibility mechanism).
 * Examples of how to represent a conversation are shown in a later section; it is not appropriate to use the cite and blockquote elements for this purpose.